- It’s okay to identify as disabled: Zoe

 Signs that boundaries are being violated

 Ironically, acting like a friend to a client can mean not acting in your client’s best interests.
 For example, you may develop strong feelings for the client, have personal conversations, accept gifts, do things for a client which they could do themselves, and physically touch the client where inappropriate (for example, when providing social support rather than high needs).
-Importantly, you may decide that only you can offer services to the client, thus taking away their right to choose their own supports.
+Importantly, you may decide that only you can offer services to the client, thus taking away their right to choose their own support.

 Where it gets tricky